 And although the mechanics are simplified to be more accessible, Pokémon Go kind of trips over itself in that goal because the game is really not very good at explaining itself to the player.
 There is no real tutorial, neither of the explicit variety nor the "cleverly guide the player towards figuring out how things work" variety - only a couple of short NPC dialogues that don't actually tell you much.
 You need to figure out on your own (or, more likely, using internet guides) how gym battles work, how to get a Pokémon of your own into a gym, that you can collect Pokécoins by having Pokémon in a gym, even how to get items from Pokéstops.
 Heck, I had read lots of internet guides and I still ended up having to ask another player how you actually use a Lure Module (I had been trying to use it from the item menu, but it never worked no matter how close to a Pokéstop I was - you actually need to tap the little white tab just below the Pokéstop's name on the Pokéstop screen).
 To really make the game accessible for casual players, it should be a lot easier to learn the ropes from the game itself instead of by word of mouth.

 The game also suffers from a whole lot of bugs and general user interface issues.
-Gym battles in particular are exceptionally buggy; it's a toss-up whether the camera will work as intended, whether you'll get an error as soon as you start the fight, whether the messages indicating the opponent is using a charge move will appear before or after they use it or not at all, whether Pokémon actually faint when they should, and so on.
-I've several times run into an issue where all gyms start erroring out as soon as I try to fight them, and I've yet to figure out why or how this is happening or how to fix or avoid it.
+Gym battles in particular are exceptionally buggy, although they've gotten somewhat stabler since the game first came out; it's a toss-up whether the messages indicating the opponent is using a charge move will appear before or after they use it or not at all, Pokémon are often shown to take damage only for it to be corrected a few seconds later or even appear to faint when they actually haven't, the charge move bars sometimes get emptied without the charge move actually being executed, and so on.
 And that's just the gyms.

 Finally, the bad thing about a game set in the real world is that the playability and fun of the game is greatly dependent on your real-life location.
 I happen to be lucky enough to live downtown, with a Pokéstop reachable from our apartment and oodles of others and various gyms in the vicinity, but other players aren't so lucky, stuck in areas devoid of Pokéstops or gyms, where Pokémon only very rarely pop up at all.
 This is grievously unfair.
 There are a couple of advantages to less-populated areas - you have a better chance of keeping a gym for an extended period of time, and research indicates that rarer Pokémon will be attracted by incense if it's used in an area that doesn't normally have any Pokémon - but opportunities to take advantage of them are limited, and they don't make up for the numerous, more fundamental disadvantages.